 Buying your first home is exciting, but can be expensive.
 This guide is intended to help you get to grips with the costs involved in buying a house, so you're not faced with any unexpected surprises.
 Striking a balance between quality and cost of services and suppliers is key here, so try to devote a bit of time to shopping around and finding what's best for you.

 Before you look to buy a house, make sure you’ve saved up enough money for the upfront costs.
 Some of these will depend on the value of the property you’re interested in, so it’s worth doing your research to ensure you’re prepared.

-At Crest Nicholson we have a clear buying process that lets you know what fees are expected and when – and our Sales Advisors are with you every step of the way for advice and guidance.
+At Crest Nicholson we have a clear buying process that lets you know what fees are expected and when – and our Sales Executives are with you every step of the way for advice and guidance.

 The average deposit is usually between 5% and 20% of the total price of your new home.

 So, if your first home is £300,000, your deposit will need to be between £15,000 and £60,000 (or more, if you want).